 The content is a story written to the student, interacting and engaging the child in an age-appropriate manner that is all about exposure.
 Carefully crafted activities are available in the parent guide, letting the parent decide when and where to interject more science.

-As a God-honoring science curriculum, Preschool Science: Exploring Creation Together connects God to the science concepts in a natural manner.
+As a God-honoring science curriculum, Preschool Science: Exploring Creation Together connects God to science concepts in a natural manner.

 Parents are the ultimate teachers of their children.
 Apologia recognizes and honors this fact.
 This preschool science course is written in a manner that lets the parent lead the learning.
 Some parents may choose to do the story reading only.
 Other parents may wish to pick and choose which activities to insert.
 And all methods are equally valid.
 The child’s story portion of the science curriculum is carefully created to be complete.
 Activities add to the fun of the science discussed.